dnzmarcio/ewoc/cran-comments.md

 The correct DOI in DESCRIPTION is 10.1002/(SICI)1097-0258(19980530)17:10<1103::AID-SIM793>3.0.CO;2-9, but R Check considers only 10.1002/(SICI)1097-0258(19980530)17:10<1103::AID-SIM793 ignoring the last part >3.0.CO;2-9 .

+### Reviewer Comments

+Swetlana Herbrant 10-04-17:

+Thanks, we get:
+Found the following (possibly) invalid DOIs:
+   DOI: 10.1002/(SICI)1097-0258(19980530)17:10<1103::AID-SIM793
+     From: DESCRIPTION
+     Status: Not Found
+     Message: 404

+Please do not capitalize 'Escalation with Overdose Control' in your description.

+Please add space after periods.

+Please add more small executable examples in your Rd-files for checks and users.

+Please fix and resubmit.

+Uwe Ligges 10-04-17:

+Reason: the DOI contains the special chars "<" and ">", hence please write it as

+URLencode("10.1002/(SICI)1097-0258(19980530)17:10<1103::AID-SIM793>3.0.CO;2-9")

+i.e.<doi:10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9>.

+## Round 3

+### Submission comments

+'Escalation with Overdose Control' is no longer capitalized and space after periods was added.

+Simple examples were added to all Rd-files.
 ---